Cherry Bomb (album): Promotion and release

 On April 9, 2015, Rap-Up reported that Tyler had announced his Cherry Bomb Tour, which will visit various locations around the world, starting with his live debut of songs from the album at Coachella on April 11 to September 13, in Tokyo.
 On the same day, after announcing his Golf Media app and Golf Magazine, Tyler released a music video for the song "Fucking Young" on the app and on YouTube.
 Tyler announced on Twitter that Cherry Bomb will receive a physical release two weeks, after its digital release and it would have five different album covers.
 On April 12, 2015, the full track list was revealed via Tyler's Instagram.

 Singles

 On April 9, 2015, the lead and second single, "Deathcamp" and "Fucking Young / Perfect" were released consecutively on iTunes Store, and was made available for download before the album's release.
 The music video for "Fucking Young" contains a snippet of an accompanying music video for "Deathcamp".
+A music video for "Perfect" was released on February 8, 2016.